apache/arrow/docs/source/cpp/compute.rst

   enough scale kept.
 Error is returned if the result precision is beyond the decimal value range.

-* \(2) Output is an integral representing the signedness of the input.
+* \(2) Output is any of (-1,1) for nonzero inputs and 0 for zero input.
-  For nonzero inputs, output is any of (-1,1) and 0 for zero input.
+  NaN values return NaN.
+Integral values return signedness as Int8 and floating-point values return it with the same type as the input values.

 Bit-wise functions
 ~~~~~~~~~~~~~~~~~~